-The American Southwest has been central to the history of fine art photography.
-Ansel Adams worked here.
-Edward Weston.
-Laura Gilpin.
-Timothy O'Sullivan's survey photographs of the region are among the most important documents in American visual history.
-Today, several galleries in the Southwest specialize in photography at the highest level — spaces where the photography section is the main event, not an afterthought.
+The American Southwest has been central to the history of fine art photography since the medium's earliest days in North America.
+Timothy O'Sullivan's survey photographs of the Colorado Plateau in the 1870s are among the most important documents in American visual history.
+Ansel Adams spent decades here perfecting a technical and aesthetic vision of the Western landscape that shaped photography's ambitions for a generation.
+Edward Weston, Laura Gilpin, and Dorothea Lange all found essential subjects in the region.
+Today, several galleries and institutions in the Southwest specialize in photography at the highest level - spaces where photographs are the main event, not an afterthought to painting and sculpture.

 Etherton Gallery, Tucson

-Etherton Gallery in Tucson is, by most assessments, the most important photography gallery in the Southwest — a 40-year institution with a permanent program of vintage and contemporary work and secondary market inventory of genuine depth.
-The gallery represents living photographers alongside estate sales and vintage prints by historical figures, and the scholarship behind the programming is serious.
-If you're collecting photography in the Southwest, start here.
+Etherton Gallery in Tucson is, by most assessments, the most important photography gallery in the Southwest - a 40-year institution with a permanent program of vintage and contemporary work and secondary market inventory of genuine depth and scholarly seriousness.
+Founded by Terry Etherton in 1981, the gallery has built its reputation on a dual commitment to historical photography of the American West - O'Sullivan, Jackson, Vroman, Wittick - and to contemporary photographers working at the intersection of documentary practice and fine art.
+The gallery represents living photographers alongside estate sales and vintage prints by historical figures, and the scholarship behind the programming is serious: condition reports, edition documentation, and provenance research are standard parts of gallery communication.
+If you are collecting photography in the Southwest, Etherton is the essential starting point and the benchmark against which other galleries should be measured.

 Photo Eye Gallery, Santa Fe

-Photo Eye Gallery in Santa Fe operates alongside the Photo Eye bookstore — one of the world's great photography bookshops — and presents a program focused on contemporary photographers of national standing.
-The combination of gallery and bookshop creates an unusually rich context for the work on display; the books provide the criticism and history that the wall labels necessarily compress.
+Photo Eye Gallery in Santa Fe operates alongside the Photo Eye bookstore - one of the world's great photography bookshops, with an inventory spanning the full history of the medium - and presents a program focused on contemporary photographers of national and international standing.
+The combination of gallery and bookshop creates an unusually rich context for the work on display: the books provide the criticism, the history, and the broader conversation that wall labels necessarily compress.
+Photo Eye has championed photographers engaging with portraiture, landscape, documentary practice, and conceptual approaches, consistently presenting work that takes the medium seriously as an art form.
+Exhibition programming runs year-round, with openings during the high gallery season of summer and early fall drawing collectors and photography enthusiasts from across the country.

 Andrew Smith Gallery, Santa Fe

-Andrew Smith Gallery specializes in 19th and 20th-century photography with particular depth in American West exploration images — O'Sullivan, Jackson, Hillers, Watkins — as well as the major 20th-century figures who worked in the region.
-For collectors interested in historical photography, the inventory here is extraordinary.
+Andrew Smith Gallery specializes in 19th and early 20th-century photography with particular depth in American West survey and exploration images - O'Sullivan, Jackson, Hillers, Watkins - as well as the major 20th-century figures who worked in the region, including Adams, Weston, and Gilpin.
+For collectors interested in historical photography, the inventory is extraordinary in both depth and quality.
+Smith has built relationships with major collections and estates over decades, giving the gallery access to significant vintage prints that rarely appear on the open market.
+The gallery also handles photographic books, albums, and ephemera that provide essential context for understanding the history of the medium in the West.

-Beyond the specialist galleries, photography appears throughout the Southwest commercial gallery ecosystem.
-Renee Taylor Gallery in Sedona and Exposures International Gallery both carry significant photography inventories alongside painting and sculpture.
-Scottsdale Museum of Contemporary Art regularly features photography in its program of traveling exhibitions.
+Beyond the specialist galleries, significant photography appears throughout the Southwest commercial gallery ecosystem.
+Renee Taylor Gallery in Sedona and Exposures International Gallery carry substantial photography inventories alongside painting and sculpture.
+The Scottsdale Museum of Contemporary Art regularly features photography in its traveling exhibitions.
+The Center for Creative Photography at the University of Arizona in Tucson - one of the world's great photography archives - holds the archives of Ansel Adams, Weston, and dozens of other major figures, and presents periodic public exhibitions drawn from these extraordinary holdings.
+The Heard Museum's collection contains important documentary and fine art photography by Indigenous photographers whose work is increasingly recognized as central to the medium's history in the Southwest.

 Collecting Photography